Why Client Accounting Systems Create Unnecessary Work

 2. The bank receives the funds

-At this point, the money is sitting in the bank… and your client accounting system doesn’t actually know about it yet.
+At this point, the money is sitting in the bank.

 3. A person or system has to retrieve that transaction data from the bank